 - the Big Bang

 After a quick passport check by military in green camouflage dress and matching hat, we arrive at the Turkmen customs building.
 Another soldier of barely 20 years old asks where we’re from and I choose the same answer as before.
 He welcomes us and shakes my hand.
 Things are really speeding up now.
-With our papers in hand, he visits several counters for different formalities, each time moving the crowd of locals aside for our high priority case.
+With our papers in hand, he visits several counters for different formalities, each time moving the crowd of locals aside, apparently for our high priority case.
 We simply follow him around, a bit baffled to be honest.
-We’re either just very lucky to find someone this service-oriented or he’s a very well prepared fixer.
+We’re either just very lucky to find someone this service-oriented or he’s a very well prepared and camouflaged tout.

-We’ve got transit visa, allowing us to cross Turkmenistan in five days of which there are four days left because we lost yesterday.
+We’ve got transit visas, allowing us to cross Turkmenistan in five days of which there are four left because we lost yesterday.
 We’re not sure how strict they are with the dates.
 Upon asking, our green assistant says we have five days to cross.
-Our visa will expire in four days, so we’re not taking any chances.
-I wouldn’t feel like a long chat at the country’s exit to explain why we over-staid our visa and/or having to bribe our way out.
+Our visas will expire in four days, so we’re not taking any chances.
+I wouldn’t feel like a long chat at the country’s exit to explain why we over-staid our visas and/or having to bribe our way out.

 We also need to pay for vehicle insurance and a fuel surcharge based on today’s temperature and wind direction, probably.
 At some point our aide disappears behind the counters for a while and we’re left with his colleague for some chatting about our travels.
 Meanwhile, Petra is asked by a tour guide whether we are The Dutch.
 Well, we’re Dutch but probably not the ones he’s waiting for.
 It all becomes clear who The Dutch are and what the Iranians meant by “the other 22 Dutch” when twenty-three Dutch students and a camera man enter the building.

-In one synchronized movement, all six of them jump back involuntarily.
+In one synchronized yet involuntarily movement, all six of them jump back from the bike.
 Startled excitement and laughter.